 Figures 7 and 8 display examples of two-level and three-level outlines.
 The levels of organization you decide to include in your outline may depend on your instructor's guidelines (if you are turning in the outline for a grade) or on your desired level of detail.
 While some writers may feel comfortable writing a first draft after making a list of two or three key supporting points, others may feel more confident and ready to write after developing a detailed outline.
 Keep in mind a highly structured, detailed outline may make the writing process faster and easier since you will have already thought through and developed your main supporting examples.
 At the same time, you should not feel you have to adhere to the structure of your outline if your ideas about your topic begin to shift as you write.
 If this happens, it may be useful to outline your paper again after you draft so that your second outline can serve as a tool to help you in your revision.
+For more information on reverse outlining, see Chapter Four, Section 4.2.3.
 Remember that an outline is a guide and should not restrict the development of ideas.

-Thesis: While the Allied joint forces achieved their limited objectives for the Sicily campaign, the Allies did not capitalize on opportunities for farther reaching decisive actions due to the lack of overall grand strategy, disjointed and narrow planning efforts, and the lack of properly integrated joint capabilities throughout the campaign.
+Thesis: While the Allied joint forces achieved their limited objectives for the Sicily campaign, the Allies did not capitalize on opportunities for farther-reaching decisive actions due to the lack of overall grand strategy, disjointed and narrow planning efforts, and the lack of properly integrated joint capabilities throughout the campaign.

 - I. Allies did not have overall grand strategy - A. Casablanca Conference - B. Commanders identified for leadership were engaged in North Africa and were unable to plan for operations in Sicily - II.
-Disjointed, narrow planning efforts - A. Several staffs working on planning at once - B. Primary commanders focused on operations ongoing in Tunisia - III.
-Lack of properly integrated joint capabilities - A. Lack of an integrated plan to stop the Axis evacuation - B. Air Force did not support the overall campaign objectives, nor did ground forces receive the air support they required
+Allies' planning efforts were disjoined and narrow - A. Several staffs working on planning at once - B. Primary commanders focused on operations ongoing in Tunisia - III.
+Allies lacked properly integrated joint capabilities - A. Lack of an integrated plan to stop the Axis evacuation - B. Air Force did not support the overall campaign objectives, nor did ground forces receive the air support they required